himanshuo/life-of-learning/articles/internet_scale/lecture_4.md

 Lecture 4
 ============

-To succesfully complete a project, you need:
+To successfully complete a project, you need:
 * design docs
   * user stories
   * data model